Deem01/MovieApp/README.md

 - **Reviews API**: `https://api.airtable.com/v0/appsfcB6YESLj4NCN/reviews`

-## ⚠️ Known Issues

-- Some movies might have missing or incorrect images (e.g., broken poster URLs).
-- API responses may vary, so occasional failures in data loading might occur.

 ## 📜 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---

-### 🙏 Acknowledgements

-- **Postman API**: The API used in this project is sourced from Postman, which offers a wide variety of public APIs for testing and development.
-- **SwiftUI**: Used as the primary framework for building the user interface.